-Update: This book has been completely rewritten and will be released as ‘Mr Bridges’ Enlightenment Machine’ in various formats in autumn 2017.
+Update: This book has been completely rewritten and will be released as ‘Mr Bridges’ Enlightenment Machine’ in various formats in early 2018.

 This is the strange story about a giant musical & astronomical clock that toured much of the western world between 1733 and its disappearance around 1775.
 I have spent years tracking this enormous machine, at 10 foot by 6 foot, it had moving scenes, demonstrated astronomy and the arts and played music.
 I have got a lot of dates from newspapers, but I have only 1 description of the performance, from educational reformer Richard L Edgeworth.
 It is mentioned in the book by Mormon Civil War veteran, Edward J Wood ‘Curiosities of Clocks and Watches; From the Earliest Times’, but no citation is given.